 If you have concerns over whether or not your flooring comes from sustainable sources or have chemical sensitivities, you may want to continue shopping for products that highlight these features.

-Select Surfaces Laminate Flooring can be purchased through Sam’s Club and its parent company Walmart.
+Select Surfaces Laminate Flooring can be purchased exclusively through Sam’s Club.
 Sam’s Club has a couple colors in stock in store with the rest online.
-Walmart does not stock it in-store, but all colors are available for online purchase.
+You can also find Select Surfaces on Walmart.com’s website, but the 3rd party merchant is apparently buying their stock from Sam’s Club & re-selling on Walmart.

 If you already have a Sam’s Club membership, you will save about fifty cents per square foot.
 While this can add up to a significant savings for a large project, it may not otherwise be worth it to buy a membership for a few boxes of flooring if you never plan to use the membership again.

 You will also need trims and transitions to finish your project.
-These are sold in a kit from Walmart.com that contains one of each type.
+These are sold in a kit from Sam’s Club that contains one of each type.
 Alternatively, you can buy them by the piece directly from the manufacturer’s website.

-These trims cost $25-$35 plus shipping.
+This coordinating molding kit costs $14.98 in store, or $34.98 plus shipping if bought online.
 It’s important to note that no matching quarter round is available.
 For some folks, this is a major deal breaker.

 Select Surfaces Laminate has a lot of things going for it.
 The on-trend color selection, high abrasive wear rating, easy DIY format, and attached pad all make this a very desirable laminate floor.